 5. Dine on Fresh Seafood

-The Rosario Islands is an archipelago located off the Caribbean coast, about 62 mi (100 km) from Cartagena.
-The boat ride from Cartagena takes about 45 minutes.
+Rosario Islands: The Rosario Islands is an archipelago located off the Caribbean coast and can be visited on a tour.
+The boat ride to the islands takes about 45 minutes.
 The area is gorgeous and is one of Colombia’s natural national parks.
-A day trip to the islands is a popular activity and can be visited on a tour.
-This one visits several islands and allows for time to snorkel and relax on the beach.
+The trip is a must for beach lovers and water sports enthusiasts.
+In addition to snorkeling, some tours offer kayaking and paddleboarding.

 7. Go Shopping for Souvenirs